NOMAD Technology: FTL Telegraphs

 Bandwidth

-A message may contain no more than a specified number of words1 or only one simple picture (a diagram or low resolution black-and-white still).
-A message may mix a smaller amount of text and simpler graphics at the GM’s discretion.
+Instead of letters or words, a message may contain exactly one simple picture (a diagram or low resolution black-and-white still).
+A message may mix a smaller amount of text and simpler graphics at the Referee’s discretion.

 Effect on FTL Engines